ramanathanMuthuraman/react-karma-coverage/README.md

 # react-karma-coverage
+Javascript unit testing is an integral part of any web application, but how do you know that you've tested the code that matters?
+Did you cover the most important components?
+Did you test the sad path?
+The edge cases?

-Javascript unit testing is an integral part of any web application development.
-With Javascript's Sonic Boom we have lots of options(frameworks/libraries) to choose from.
-In this repo we will be creting test suites for a sample React JS project with the code-coverage measurement.
+Istanbul is here to do the job.
+In this repo we will be creating test suites and its coverage report for a sample React JS project.
+Below is the technology stack used.

 * [React JS](https://facebook.github.io/react/)
 * [Mocha](https://mochajs.org/)
 * [Karma](http://karma-runner.github.io/0.13/index.html)